dagbjorn/microcoffeeoncloud/README.md

 find the PODNAME.)

 :warning: You need a powerful development machine to get all pods going.
 On my machine, only 5 out of 7 pods are successfully started.
-Also, the apps pods may need to be started individually by running `kubectl create -f k8s-service-mkube.yml` in each project.
+Also, the apps pods may need to be started individually by running `kubectl apply -f k8s-service-mkube.yml` in each project.

 #### <a name="setting-up-database"></a>Setting up the database